kerkeslager/crafting-interpreters/README.md

     * [Meow hash](https://github.com/cmuratori/meow_hash).
 * Code quality:
   - There are a bunch of spots where there's the comment `// Unreachable.` If it's really unreachable, we can assert that with `assert(false)` rather than failing silently there, and then probably failing later.
+  - > You can sum the stack effects of a series of instructions to get their total effect.
+When you add the stack effects of the series of instructions compiled from any complete expression, it will total one.
+Each expression leaves one result value on the stack.

+    > The bytecode for an entire statement has a total stack effect of zero.
+Since a statement produces no values, it ultimately leaves the stack unchanged, though it of course uses the stack while it’s doing its thing.
+This is important because when we get to control flow and looping, a program might execute a long series of statements.
+If each statement grew or shrank the stack, it might eventually overflow or underflow.

+    \- Robert Nystrom in *Crafting Interpeters* [21.1](https://craftinginterpreters.com/global-variables.html#statements)

+    This is a pretty big insight... and one it's useful to write assertions around.
+We wouldn't want these assertions to execute in production, but running tests with these assertions in place would potentially allow us to catch a lot of errors.

 * Language features:
   - Handle comparisons with NaN and Infinity in floating point numbers (throwing an error seems more friendly than [the IEEE 754 Standard behavior](https://en.wikipedia.org/wiki/IEEE_754)).